 The Texas oil and natural gas industry consists of a wide spectrum of businesses, ranging from sole proprietorships to fully integrated multinational corporations.
-Activities range from drillers, to pluggers, to waste haulers.
+Activities range from well drillers, to well pluggers, to waste haulers.
 All aspects of the oil and natural gas production cycle from beginning to end are part of the regulatory responsibility of the Railroad Commission.
-Currently, Texas producers operate approximately 184,000 active producing oil wells and 94,000 active producing gas wells.
-In 2015, Texas wells produced approximately 2.8 million barrels per day of oil and condensate and 23.4 billion cubic feet per day of gas well gas.
+Currently, Texas producers operate approximately 180,000 active producing oil wells and 90,000 active producing gas wells.
+In 2017, Texas wells produced approximately 2.8 million barrels per day of oil and condensate and 20.7 billion cubic feet per day of gas well gas.